mavrw/farm-rest-rpg/README.md

 ### Time-based Crop Growth

 > *What is the tick/loop model?
 How are time-based events handled?*

+**TBD:** Leaning towards lazy-evaluation initially for simplicity, however the expectation is that this will eventually stop scaling well.

 ### Inventory Transaction Handling

 > *How is atomicity handled?
 How are inventory rollbacks handled?
 How are potential buy/sell race conditions handled?*

 ### Data Access Patterns

 > *Is RESTful CRUD sufficient, or should CQRS be explored as well?*

+---

+## Gameplay & System Subsystems

+### Game Logic Mechanics

+> *How are crop growth stages modeled?
+Are crop timers checked lazily (on interaction), or actively via a job system?*

+### Background Jobs

+> *Are tasks like crop maturation, animal hunger, or market restocks handled via background jobs, or lazy evaluation?*
+> *Will a job queue like `asynq`, `go-worker`, or a CRON loop be used?*

+### Admin & Moderation Tools

+> *Are there endpoints for force-resetting a farm, banning users, or seeding initial data?*

+### Save/Load Systems

+> *Does the backend store versioned snapshots of farm state for debugging or recovery?*
+> *How are breaking changes to the API or DB schema versioned to support seamless migration?*

 ---